-26. The County Judge or the Personnel Management Committee, at the request of the elected official/department head, will review all requests for reorganization of the staffing needs of a particular department.
-Recommendations for reorganization approved by the County Judge or Personnel Management Committee will be submitted to Commissioners' Court for final approval and implementation.
+26. The Personnel Management Committee, at the request of the elected official/department head, will review all requests for reorganization of the staffing needs of a particular department.
+Recommendations for reorganization approved by the Personnel Management Committee will be submitted to Commissioners' Court for final approval and implementation.